 Polar Setup

-Important: Organization Billing Limitations
+Organization Billing Limitations

-• A Polar account (sign up at polar.sh)
+• A Polar account (polar.sh)

-• Access to your project's .env file
+• Access to your .env file

-Step 1: Enable Polar Provider
+Step 1: Enable Polar

-Set Polar as your billing provider in .env:
+Set Polar as your provider in .env:

 NEXT_PUBLIC_BILLING_PROVIDER=polar

-# Used for server-side return URLs in billing actions
+# Required for server-side return URLs

 NEXT_PUBLIC_SITE_URL=http://localhost:3000

-Step 2: Get Your Access Token
+Step 2: Create Access Token

-1. Log in to your Polar Dashboard
+1. Sign in to Polar Dashboard

-2. Navigate to SettingsDevelopersPersonal Access Tokens
+2. Go to SettingsDevelopersPersonal Access Tokens

 3. Click Create Token

-4. Give it a name and select appropriate scopes
+4. Name it and select required scopes

-5. Copy the generated access token
+5. Copy the token

 POLAR_ACCESS_TOKEN=polar_at_...your_access_token